HolmanCanyon/ECE230L-Lab08/README.md

 ## Lab Questions

 ### In plain English describe the function and use of a multiplexer.
+A multiplexer takes many different potential inputs and routes them with a switch to a single output
 ### In plain English describe the function and use of a demultiplexer.
+A demultiplexer is the opposite and takes one input and routes it to many different potential outputs with a switch
 ### What other uses might these circuits have?
 (Think Shannon’s)